DC801/BM-Badge/SD_Card/MAGE/scenario_source_files/mgs/ch2/ch2-map-PLANNING.md

 	- [ ] Cutscene: OS installation wizard
 	- [ ] "You did it" cutscene
 	- [ ] Credits
+	- [ ] Should need to go into town for an ethernet cable -- ("Oh, crud!
+I need to pull some dependencies...
+This is your last errand, I promise!
+Go get a spare cable from Trekkie, would you?")

 - AFTERWARD (`ch2-storyflag-round` = 5)
 	- [ ] Post-credits sequence: Alfonso mentions one of the Big Bad's powers that most people don't know about